Discontinuous Hamiltonian Monte Carlo for discrete parameters and discontinuous likelihoods: Integrator for discontinuous dynamics via Laplace momentum

 The solution of the original (unsplit) differential equation \eqref{eq:hamilton_for_laplace} is approximated by sequentially updating each coordinate of $(\btheta, \p)$ with Algorithm~\ref{alg:coord_integrator_with_laplace_mom} as illustrated in Figure~\ref{fig:2d_traj_of_coord_integrator}.
 The reversibility of the resulting proposal is guaranteed by randomly permuting the order of the coordinate updates.
-(Alternatively, one can split the operator symmetrically to obtain a reversible integrator; for example, first update $\btheta$ in the order $\theta_1, \theta_2, \ldots, \theta_d$ and then in the order $\theta_d, \theta_{d - 1}, \ldots, \theta_1$.
-See Section~\ref{sec:dhmc_reversibility} as well as \citet{mclachlan02} for more details.)
-The integrator does not reproduce the exact solution but nonetheless preserves the Hamiltonian exactly, yielding a rejection-free proposal.
-While this remains true with any stepsize $\epsilon$, for good mixing the stepsize needs to be chosen small enough that the condition on Line~\ref{line:compare_energy} is satisfied with high probability; see Section~\ref{sec:tuning_dhmc} for further discussion on tuning $\epsilon$.
+Alternatively, one can split the operator symmetrically to obtain a reversible integrator \citep{mclachlan02}.
+The integrator does not reproduce the exact solution but nonetheless preserves the Hamiltonian exactly.
+This remains true with any stepsize $\epsilon$, but for good mixing the stepsize needs to be chosen small enough that the condition on Line~\ref{line:compare_energy} is satisfied with high probability (supplement Section~\ref{sec:tuning_dhmc}).